 - Flour- Before you scoop the flour, use your spoon and fluff up the flour.
 Then, spoon it into a measuring cup and level it off with a straight edge.
 This will make sure there is a perfect amount of flour.
 Compacting the flour will cause the cupcake to dry out.

 - High Altitude Baking- I live in Colorado, so I always have to edit recipes for cake in this altitude.
-Add 1 TBSP extra of flour and an extra tsp of buttermilk.
+Add 1 tablespoon extra of flour and an extra teaspoon of buttermilk.
 The extra flour helps prevent sinking and the extra buttermilk makes sure the cake is still moist.

 - Buttermilk- Make sure to use buttermilk.
 Buttermilk has a high fat content that helps to break down the gluten from the flour.
 This helps to make these cupcakes extra moist!